NeroJz/udacity-devops-project-3/README.md

-# Udacity Nanodegress Devops Using Microsfot Azure
+# Udacity Nanodegree Devops Using Microsfot Azure
 This project showcase the CI/CD full pipeline using Microsoft Azure.
 The pipeline ensure quality releases by implementing CI/CD pipeline in Azure Devops service.

 ## Description